Graphic design is like a root canal: it’s something that can be painful to laypeople and best left to the pros.

 There’s nothing wrong with being hip and trendy.
 And you don’t have to stick to just one font.
 But jumbling your fonts together is always bad and creates a muddled image for your client, obscuring your message in the process.

-To see an example, check out this picture from the folks at Zazzle, who said it best.
+Check out this picture from the folks at Zazzle, who said it best.

 The trend today is flat design, or design that, among other things, makes use of bold colors.
 You can very easily go overboard with color, though, and create a color palette for your brand that irritates your viewers and turns them off to your brand.